sahmadr/ColDataUtil/README.md

                 m=CENTER: by default, the cycles are counted assuming a center or mean position of zero.
+However, another center or mean position can be input using this option. a=MINAMPLITUDE: by default, all cycles are counted, however small their amplitude maybe.
+However, in order to filter out the irrelevant minor fluctuations, a minimum amplitude may be specified using this option to count only those cycles that have an amplitude greater than MINAMPLITUDE, which should be input as an absolute value, without the negative sign.
-However, another center or mean position can be input using this option. dt=TIMEINCREMENT: may be used to calculate the frequency of cycles by specifying a value for the time increment, if a correctly formatted timestep column is available in
+                dt=TIMEINCREMENT: may be used to calculate the frequency of cycles by specifying a value for the time increment, if a correctly formatted timestep column is available in